-Estimates of the level and cyclicality of the NAIRU can depend on the methodology used.
+The (B)MPE NAIRU can be cross-checked against estimates for the euro area methodology used.
 Chart 5, left panel, presents the range of estimates for the euro area NAIRU, both as an aggregation of country-level estimates and direct estimates.
 The range includes the Eurosystem estimate, the NAIRU from the UCM and dynamic factor models.
 Comparisons from statistical filters - Hodrick-Prescott (HP) filter or the Christiano-Fitzgerald (CF) bandpass filter - are also shown, as well as the NAIRU estimates of international organisations.
 The currently available estimates differ notably in the period after the global financial crisis.
 However, all estimates point to a strong decline of the euro area NAIRU in the years 2017-19.